010binary/Shoe-store/readme.md

 ---
-#The version of this code base has been dumped for a new version with react
+# The version of this code base has been dumped for a new version with react
+---